Several injured in stampede at India's Kumbh Mela festival – DW – 01/29/2025

 Several injured in stampede at India's Kumbh Mela festivalJanuary 29, 2025

-Dozens of people have been injured in a stampede at India's Maha Kumbh festival, as tens of thousands of people gathered on the banks of the Ganges.
+Dozens of people have been injured in a stampede at India's Maha Kumbh festival, as tens of thousands of people gathered on the banks of the Ganges in the early hours of Wednesday.

 "Some people have got injured and have been hospitalized after a barrier broke at the Sangam.
 We are yet to have the exact count of those injured," news agency Press Trust of India quoted Officer on Special Duty, Akanksha Rana saying.